retsplines/blog/content/blog/tetra-intro-lower-mac/index.md

 First, I'll define some of the terminology used by this part of the stack, then move on to defining the Logical Channels and finally the error control schemes they employ.

+## Worked Examples & Code

+While experimenting with TETRA, I've written quite a bit of code to work with the Lower MAC primitives, in particular the error control schemes described in this post.
+I've [published](https://github.com/retsplines/tetra-lower-mac) some of this code on GitHub.
+I make no assertions as to the quality or correctness of this code, but corrections and additions are most welcome!

 ## Primer: Services, SAPs & Primitives

 When I first started looking at descriptions of digital radio communications systems, a few terms came up constantly which seem to have been lost to time in a world of ubiquitous IP networking where most of the gritty low-layer stuff is taken care of.